pytorch/pytorch/docs/source/fx.rst

 For simple transformations that only consist of substitutions, you can also make use of the `subgraph rewriter. <https://github.com/pytorch/pytorch/blob/master/torch/fx/subgraph_rewriter.py>`__

-In general, writing your transformation through graph manipulation is a good fit if you need to make a few small changes or if you need a global view of your graph.
+In general, writing your transformation through graph manipulation is a good fit if you need to make a few small changes or if you need to match multiple nodes at once.
 However, if you need to entirely rewrite your graph, you may want to look at constructing your graph with Proxies (i.e. retracing).

 Examples
 ~~~~~~~~